Module 11: Move-In & Move-Out Inspections – LandlordPass

 ✓ Specific"Front door: deadbolt and knob lock function.
 Weather stripping intact.
 Small paint chip on interior at handle height."

 Watch for: Screen tears, broken/forced locks, bent blind slats, cracked glass, degraded weather stripping, missing keys/fobs.
+List every key and fob issued at move-in — this makes the move-out return process clear and enforceable.

 General & Safety